FakeAK/Crash-MBR-w-UAC-bypassing/README.md

 # Crash-MBR-w-UAC-bypassing
-A simple C++ program that overwrite the Master Boot Record with UAC security bypassing
+A simple C++ program that overwrite the Master Boot Record with UAC security bypassing.